amazon-science/robust-tableqa/README.md

 python src/main.py configs/e2e_wtq/rag.jsonnet --accelerator gpu --devices 1 --strategy ddp --experiment_name RAG_E2EWTQ_RAVQA_Approach5_add_prompt --mode test --test_evaluation_name K5 --modules add_binary_labels_as_prompt --opts test.batch_size=1 test.load_epoch=126 model_config.num_beams=5 data_loader.additional.num_knowledge_passages=5
 ```

+## Miscellaneous

+### Difference w.r.t. the official ColBERT repository
+We have made several changes to the ColBERT codebase so that it can be run and integrated into our framework.
+- The original code uses `total_visible_gpus` to determine if we are to use gpus.
+However, in dynamic retrieval, we'd like to use cpu for retrieval only, while keeping gpus visible to our main training framework.
+Therefore, we modified `colbert/indexing/codecs/residual.py` to add an argument `disable_gpu`.
+Similarly, `self.use_gpu` is added to `colbert/search/index_loader.py`. `colbert/searcher.py` reads `initial_config.total_visible_gpus = config.total_visible_gpus` from the pass-in config.
+- `colbert/indexing/collection_indexer.py`: we commented out `self.config.help()` which generates redundant information flooding the terminal.
+- `colbert/modeling/colbert.py`: its original negative samples are only shared across batches in one device.
+We added support for sharing negative samples in all batches across all GPUs.
+We also re-wrote the original in-batch negative sampling loss with a cleaner version.
+- `colbert/modeling/tokenization/doc_tokenization.py`: the padding strategy is changed from `longest` to `max_length`.
+This is because our tables are typically long, and we set `max_length=512`.
+- Other issues that blocked running
+  - `colbert/search/index_storage.py`: `approx_scores = torch.cat(approx_scores, dim=0).float()`
+  - `colbert/search/strided_tensor.py`: `pids = pids.cpu()` is necessary.
+Move them to GPU afterwards.

 ## Security